ch-stark/argocdpoliciesblog/blog.md

 6. We provide the option to just monitor resources instead of creating/patching them (can be configured via `inform`, versus `enforce`).
 It is possible to monitor the status of `any` Kubernetes-Object.
-    In this case we check for namespaces in `terminating` status.
+    In the following case we check for namespaces in `terminating` status.

     ```
        spec: